 Related Product: Power an RV AC using a smaller generator using a Hutch Mountain Microair Easy Start (click to view on Amazon)

 You will normally get a warning for open ground or reverse polarity, and the surge protector will not allow electricity to pass.

 That’s because many generators (especially the newer inverter generators) have what’s called an open or floating neutral.

 A floating neutral is when the neutral is not connected to the frame of the generator or the earth’s ground.

 The floating neutral acts as a safety feature to stop the potential for electric shock and is ok for RV generators.

-If you want to use a generator with a surge protector whether it’s a hard-wired or portable one you are going to need to fix the floating neutral.
+If you want to use a generator with a surge protector, whether it’s hard-wired or portable, you are going to need to fix the floating neutral.

 You can do this by using a neutral ground bonding plug.

 What Is A Neutral Ground Bonding Plug?